apache/openserverless-site/content/en/docs/reference/references/advanced-cli/_index.md

 2. **Authorization key** (username and password) which grants you access to the OpenWhisk and OpenServerless API.

-The API host ia the installationj host, the one you configure in installation with `ops config apihost`
+The API host is the installation host, the one you configure in installation with `ops config apihost`

     ops -wsk property set --apihost <openwhisk_baseurl>